b3ken/enceeper-phpconf/README.md

 # Enceeper PHP Conf

 Is a PHP package used for fetching keys from a user's Enceeper account.
-The main goal is to be able to store configuration information in a key and have this information delivered to a PHP application (other uses are welcome 😀).
+The main goal is to store configuration information in a key and have this information delivered to a PHP application (other uses are welcome 😀).

 ## Introduction